spookylukey/django-views-the-right-way/docs/_sources/the-pattern.rst.txt

 problem and weigh up the advantages and disadvantages.

 You might think “this is shorter than the FBV” is one of the advantages.
-It is, slightly, but as soon as the add the need for :doc:`context data <context-data>` this advantage disappears, and we'll find we have :ref:`more boilerplate
+It is, slightly, but as soon as you add the need for :doc:`context data <context-data>` this advantage disappears, and we'll find we have :ref:`more boilerplate
 <boilerplate>`, not less, with CBVs.